aarjae/aarjae.github.io/_posts/2017-08-24-day-2-in-the-reactor.md

     - post
     - react
 ---
-# First Post coming in at 10 AM
 ### Spotlight on ReactDOM
 Yesterday I learnt React and ReactDOM are two seperate things.
 React itself being the core library with a virtual DOM represented in JavaScript data structures and ReactDOM being the library that handles converting this virtual DOM into real HTML elements for the browser to consume.
 Let's take a look at the ReactDOM and how it works further.